 Vancouver indie-rocker Wesley David Scott is the songwriting mastermind behind Zulu Panda.
 His brand of quirky folk-rock feels like home for any Canadian, coast to coast to coast.
 Flowing seamlessly from up-tempo rockers to acoustic campfire ballads, the music of Zulu Panda is equal parts raw passion and folksy charm.
 Melodies surging through his powerful baritone vocal cords create a sweet sense of nostalgia, as they are coupled with tongue-in-cheek lyrics and quality production.
 He has performed across Canada extensively and even toured in China and the United States.

 "Zulu Panda Recorded an Album With Different Musicians and Producers in Every Province and Territory" - Vue Weekly

-Zulu Panda began his pursuits as an independent singer-songwriter in 2013 after the release of his self-produced full-length album, Hope All Abandoned.
-That year, he was named semi-finalist in the international 'Song of the Year' songwriting contest and graduated with top marks from Langara College's Singer-Songwriter Certificate Program.
-His plans for the future include co-writing a musical adaptation of a 1980's action movie as well as touring more of North America, Asia and Europe.
+Each body of work Zulu Panda has released is enticing and explores a different audacious concept that he executes in a consistently vulnerable yet relatable manner.
+Zulu Panda began his pursuits as an independent singer-songwriter after the release of his self-produced full-length album, Hope All Abandoned (2013).
+That year, he was named semi-finalist in the international 'Song of the Year' contest and graduated with top marks from Langara College's Singer-Songwriter Certificate Program.
+His plans for the future include a studio album for 2023, co-writing a musical adaptation of a 1980's action movie as well as touring more of North America, Asia and Europe.